top of page

 • Coconut Powder – to assist absorption turmeric

-You can purchase "Dog Joints" at our HoneyPro Vet website store.
+This blend is added to food; purchase "Dog Joints" at our HoneyPro Vet website store.

 bottom of page